welwood08/merlin/README.md

 + FluxBB must be set up to use the same database as merlin, and the merlin user must have SELECT, UPDATE and INSERT privileges to the FluxBB users table.
 + To avoid conflicts, FluxBB should be set up using the table prefix option.
 This can then be set in merlin.cfg.
 + Passwords updated from within FluxBB will not be updated on arthur.

+### Multiple Bots on One Database
+This version of merlin allows multiple bots to share a single ticker, saving bandwidth, disk space and processing power.

+Notes:

++ Each bot must have its own prefix set in merlin.cfg
++ The ticker (excalibur.pg.py) called by cron should refer to *all* merlin.cfg paths.
++ Only one ticker should be used.
+If more than one are called, only the first will work each tick.
++ When migrating data for a new round, do *not* use the "temp" option.
+This will erase settings for all but the current bot.
++ When migrating data for a new round, migrate the first bot normally.
+For each other bot, use the "--noschema" option, i.e. `python createdb.py --migrate 36 --noschema`